ReUseIt: Synthesizing Reusable AI Agent Workflows for Web Automation: Motivation

 \paragraph{Study Result 1: User Experiences} In general, we noticed that users spent significant time (around half of the task time) finding agent issues and were not fully certain about some of the causes.
 In addition, users took great efforts to address low-level but critical agent mistakes when offering guidance.

-\textbf{User detection of agent issues.} From the study, we found that the participants used different ways to look for agent issues.
+\textbf{User detection of agent issues.} From the study, we found that the participants used different ways to identify agent issues.
 All participants were able to find agent issues by examining the screen recordings.
 The time taken by them to find issues is reported in Table~\ref{tab:formative_participants_demographics}.
 They frequently paused and replayed the recordings to check agent actions, such as how the agent handled pop-ups, applied filters, filled forms, and navigated pages.
 They described that the recordings helped them pinpoint problems (S1-P3) and understand the agent's intent (S1-P6).
-Additionally, participants also cross-referenced the agent's workflows (S1-P2: \textit{``I referenced the workflow to see the step breakdown and then came back to the video to check the actual actions.''}), and used the workflows to infer potential causes of issues, such as missing instructions about applying filters in the workflow (S1-P4: \textit{``It [the agent] might not know the possible actions it can take... so it's relying very much on keyword-based search.''}).
+Additionally, participants also cross-referenced the agent's workflows (S1-P2: \textit{``I referenced the workflow to see the step breakdown and then came back to the video to check the actual actions.''}), and used the workflows to infer potential causes of issues, such as missing instructions on how to apply filters (S1-P4: \textit{``It [the agent] might not know the possible actions it can take... so it's relying very much on keyword-based search.''}).

-The agent issues found by our participants were mostly low-level but critical mistakes, such as: (1) {Filters not applied.} The agent proceeded without applying all the requested filters.
-(2) {Navigation challenges.} The agent was stuck by pop-up banners, new pop-up UI elements like drop-down menus triggered by clicking a text field.
-(3) {Random clicks/scroll.} The agent clicked on something random or did not have a good awareness of the page layout, scroll position, or visible elements.
-(4) {Ambiguity about intent.} The agent was unclear about certain user instructions, such as ``first/top/most recent''.
-(5) {Partial actions.} The agent forgot to finish clicking the search button or set all required parameters.
+The agent issues found by our participants were mostly low-level but critical mistakes, such as: (1) Filters not applied.
+The agent proceeded without applying all the requested filters.
+(2) Navigation challenges.
+The agent was stuck by pop-up banners, new pop-up UI elements like drop-down menus triggered by clicking a text field.
+(3) Random clicks/scroll.
+The agent clicked on something random or did not have a good awareness of the page layout, scroll position, or visible elements.
+(4) Ambiguity about intent.
+The agent was unclear about certain user instructions, such as ``first/top/most recent''.
+(5) Partial actions.
+The agent failed to finish clicking the search button or set all required parameters.

 While some errors were relatively easy to diagnose when symptoms were visible (e.g., a missing filter or an incomplete action), other cases were more ambiguous.
 Diagnosing became harder when tasks involved subjective goals, when site-specific glitches obscured the cause of agent failure, or when the agent took unexpected actions (S1-P2: \textit{``I don't think this agent actually did anything related to this filter... it just picked one of the random ones that I never specified.''}, S1-P5: \textit{``maybe the search box where it [the agent] seems to have clicked and nothing happened... it could be a website glitch, but hard to say.''}, and S1-P6: \textit{``I don't know how it comes to this selection.
 I didn't see it [an article] even on the web page.''}).